May 28, 2024 • 9 min read

 • Message

-There are more than 50 human hormones already identified.
-We know that in women, estrogen, progesterone, and others made by the ovaries, work together with luteinizing hormone (LH) and follicle-stimulating hormone (FSH) to regulate menstrual periods and achieve pregnancy.
+There are more than 50 known human hormones.
+In women, estrogen, progesterone, and others made by the ovaries work together with luteinizing hormone (LH) and follicle-stimulating hormone (FSH) to regulate menstrual periods and achieve pregnancy.
 Other hormones regulate libido, metabolism, and additional bodily functions.

 You may suspect that your hormones are out of balance if your periods are irregular, you suffer from hot flashes, or you can’t get pregnant.
 PCOS and endometriosis may also be impacted by an imbalance of reproductive hormones.

 If you’re struggling with hormonal regulation, you may be wondering if there are foods you can eat to assist you in having a stable and balanced hormonal system.
-There are actually many foods that can help restore hormone balance, such as avocados, leafy green vegetables, olive oil, and some nuts and seeds.
+Hormone-balancing foods include avocados, leafy green vegetables, olive oil, and some nuts and seeds.

-This guide will go over the different foods you can eat to help you have a restored and balanced hormonal system.
+This guide will go over the foods you can eat to help you restore and balance your hormonal system.
 You’ll also learn about foods to avoid because they may contribute to hormone imbalance in women.

 It can be difficult to balance hormones with medications.
 Medications prescribed by doctors are appropriate for select women who have severe hormonal imbalances.
 Most women, however, don’t need such intensive treatment for their hormonal dysregulation.
 These women can use foods that help the body make the needed hormones naturally.